A123 Systems: Product recall

-Wangxiang acquisition and bankruptcy
+Wanxiang acquisition and bankruptcy

 In August 2012, Chinese automotive components manufacturer Wanxiang Group agreed to invest up to $465 million to acquire as much as 80% of A123 Systems; but the acquisition was not completed before A123 filed for bankruptcy.

 In early October 2012, the A123 Systems' stock was trading for 27 cents per share, down from a 52-week high of $4.44 per share about a year beforehand.

 On October 16, 2012, A123 filed for bankruptcy protection under Chapter 11.
 On January 28, 2013, Wanxiang America purchased the preponderance of A123's assets out of bankruptcy for $256.6M and organized A123Systems, LLC.

 An earlier statement, released by A123 Systems in early October, said that it had entered an asset purchase agreement with Johnson Controls, with the stipulation that the company's bid must be approved by a US bankruptcy court and could be topped by a rival bidder.

 Johnson did not win the bankruptcy auction and withdrew its bid in early December.

 On October 16, 2012, A123 filed for bankruptcy protection under Chapter 11.
 The filing listed assets of $459.8 million and liabilities of $376 million.
 The company also stated that its automotive assets would be purchased by Johnson Controls, a supplier to A123, for $125 million.
 On January 28, 2013, Wanxiang America purchased the preponderance of A123's assets out of bankruptcy for $256.6M and created A123Systems, LLC.
 The government business was sold to US firm Navitas Systems for $2.25m.

 Lithium Werks sale

 In March 2018, the US battery manufacturer Lithium Werks announced it took over the Chinese factory of A123 Systems in Changzhou, plus the workforce and clients base in China, Europe and the United States.
 After the merger the Texas-based company owns factories in China and offices in the US, the Netherlands, Northern Ireland, the UK and Norway.
 Lithiumwerks continued the production of the 'nanophosphate' battery range, renaming the cells from 'A123' to 'Lithiumwerks' by the end of 2019.

-The A123 company said it wanted to concentrate on mobility solutions after the sale of their plants.
+Following the sale of their factory, A123 said it wanted to concentrate on the automobile market.